| Getting Started with LEON Ada: Ada 95 Compilation System for Spacecraft Microprocessors | ||

 leon-coff-objdump to disassemble the generated code.
 If

-you compiled using the debug option -g then the
+you compiled using the debug option -g

 disassembled instructions will be annotated with symbolic references.